 Understand your spring blooming lawn and garden weeds for better control.

 The yellow flowers of perennial dandelion are always a sign that spring is here, but there are many other less conspicuous weeds flowering at this time.
 Many of the early-blooming spring weeds are categorized as winter annuals, meaning they germinate in the fall, over-winter in a vegetative state, flower in the spring and produce seeds by late-spring to early-summer before ultimately dying.
 During the heat of the summer, these species mostly exist as seeds awaiting the opportunity to germinate in the fall.
 This lifecycle contrasts that of summer annuals, which act more like our annual bedding plants and vegetables.

-Following are photos and descriptions of some of the most common winter annual weed species from home lawns and gardens that we at Michigan State University Diagnostic Services are asked to identify each year.
+Following are photos and descriptions of some of the most common winter annual weed species from home lawns and gardens that we at Michigan State University Plant & Pest Diagnostics are asked to identify each year.
 We conclude with some general recommendations for managing these weeds.

 Common winter annual weeds

 Hairy bittercress (Cardamine hirsuta), yellow rocket (Barbarea vulgaris) and whitlow-grass (Draba verna) are all members of the Mustard family, which grow as rosettes close to the soil surface before sending up flowers on vertical stems.
 The leaves of hairy bittercress are usually 3 inches or less in length and covered with fine hairs.
 The leaves of yellow rocket can be up to 6 inches long and are smooth.
 Whitlow-grass has the smallest rosette of Mustard family discussed, no bigger than 2 inches in diameter.
 Leaves are oblong and covered with fine hairs.